bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 After mounting the Pandas script and data from IPFS, we can now use the container for running on Bacalhau.
 To submit a job, run the following Bacalhau command:

 Now we're ready to run a Bacalhau job, whilst mounting the Pandas script and data from IPFS.
 We'll use the `bacalhau docker run` command to do this.
-The `-i` flag allows us to mount a file or directory from IPFS into the container.
-The `-i` flag takes two arguments, the first is the IPFS CID and the second is the path to the directory in the container.
-The `-i` flag can be used multiple times to mount multiple directories.
+The `-v` flag allows us to mount a file or directory from IPFS into the container.
+The `-v` flag takes two arguments, the first is the IPFS CID and the second is the path to the directory in the container.
+The `-v` flag can be used multiple times to mount multiple directories.

 ```bash